Moving to Armenia

 It’s relatively hassle-free to move to Armenia and to stay there, because getting permanent residency is rather easy as well.

-This is one of the main reasons Armenia is so attractive to move to, or make it one of your flags.
+This is one of the main reasons Armenia is so attractive to move to, or make it one of your Bases.

-The only hard requirement of moving to Armenia is having a location independent income.
+The only hard requirement of moving to Armenia is having at least one source of self-employed, location independent international income.

 You generally do not want to work for an Armenian company, because that not only ties you too tightly to this country, you’ll also have to pay taxes.